 Born in 1964, the University of Santo Thomas graduate in Fine Arts pulled it together and came to grips with the changes of his adopted country.
 He left his advertising job, and is now employed as a graphic designer for the California Department of Transportation.
 He also enjoys tattooing; making illustrations and doing graphics design on the side.
 Happily, with the support and love of his wife and children, Vera Cruz has reached a happy balance with life and his art.

 Pamela Ybañez is a conceptual artist that works in video, photography and painting.
 Her art deals with personal and social investigations as a way to discuss existing societal conditions around inequality and identity.
-Along with making art, she enjoys being a mom and biking around Oakland where she resides with her family.
+Along with making art, she enjoys being a mom and biking around the Bay Area.